kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ![subdomain_step2](./images/DOTA_Web/SubdomainStep2.png)

-You're welcome to adhere to the guidelines and include the Javascript code snippet immediately before your closing body tag.
+It is recommended that you include the Javascript code snippet immediately before your closing body tag.
 This will enable the language switcher to appear on your website, as well as add hreflang tags to notify Google of the different variations of the same page and prioritize indexing of these pages.
 This is particularly beneficial for your SEO efforts.

 Once its done, you can click on **Finish** and you're done!